// form styles

 Cap table management makes a big difference to investors

 When you begin talking to potential investors ahead of a financing round, it's imperative to present information on your company's ownership clearly and concisely.
-If you aren't sure about actual ownership percentages of your shareholders, it can slow down the process and risks giving investors a negative impression of your corporate governance.
+If you or your company secretary aren't sure about actual ownership percentages of your shareholders, it can slow down the process and risks giving investors a negative impression of your corporate governance.

 Exit planning